Nonlinear Mechanics of Thin-Walled Structures

 Conventional approaches based on continuum models are not applicable for designing the roll forming process and developing model-based control algorithms due to excessive computational cost.
 We aim at resolving this issue by using a nonlinear shell model for the sheet metal in the framework of the Eulerian-Lagrangian kinematic description.
 In an effort to further increase simulation speed, we treat plasticity at the structural level and, thus, avoid the inefficient through-the-thickness integration of the evolution laws of inelastic variables (plastic strains, hardening parameters).
 This requires the yield surface and the constitutive laws to be expressed in terms of stress resultants of the shell model.
 Using special case solutions of three-dimensional equations as a reference, we strive for an efficient and accurate formulation, which would allow the stress-resultant plasticity to make its way into practice.

-Scheidl, Jakob, et al. "Mixed Eulerian–Lagrangian shell model for lateral run-off in a steel belt drive and its experimental validation."
+Scheidl, Jakob, Yury Vetyukov, Christian Schmidrathner, Klemens Schulmeister, and Michael Proschek.
+"Mixed Eulerian–Lagrangian shell model for lateral run-off in a steel belt drive and its experimental validation, opens an external URL in a new window."
 International Journal of Mechanical Sciences 204 (2021): 106572.

 Kocbay, Emin, and Yury Vetyukov.
-"Stress resultant plasticity for plate bending in the context of roll forming of sheet metal."
-International Journal for Numerical Methods in Engineering 122.18 (2021): 5144-5168.
+"Stress resultant plasticity for plate bending in the context of roll forming of sheet metal, opens an external URL in a new window."
+International Journal for Numerical Methods in Engineering 122, no. 18 (2021): 5144-5168.